foxhound87/mobx-react-matchmedia/demo/README.md

-# MobX React Form Demo
+# MobX React MatchMedia Demo

 > This demo project is using the sources files from the `src` directory instead of install it into npm dependecies.
 Make sure you install all main dependencies before build/run the demo.